 There are two easy ways of establishing whether PPI has been added to an account:

-- If bank statements aren't clear on this then it's worth contacting the bank directly to ask whether PPI has been added and perhaps asking for a copy of the terms and conditions which were applicable at the time of sale.
+- If it's not clear from our bank statements, it's worth contacting the provider directly to ask whether PPI has been added, perhaps asking for a copy of the terms and conditions which were applicable at the time of sale